PredictLand/PL-TEC-PLPipes/README.md

 ### Installing a packed version

-This is the way to install the module we recomend when you don't want to contribute to the development of the framework and just want to use it.
+This is the way to install the module we recommend when you don't want to contribute to the development of the framework and just want to use it.

-*Note that In practice, as `plpipes` is still in a very early development stage, that may not be a realistic asumption and you may be required to switch to the development version available from git quite soon!*
+*Note that In practice, as `plpipes` is still in a very early development stage, that may not be a realistic assumption and you may be required to switch to the development version available from git quite soon!*